rust-diplomat/diplomat/book/src/backend_dev_setup.md

 first set up a host language project.
 It should have all dependencies to be able to interface with native code (or WASM).

-## Setting up basic code generation in a test
+## Setting up Basic Code Generation in a Test

 Your backend should iterate over all [TypeDefs](https://docs.rs/diplomat_core/latest/diplomat_core/hir/enum.TypeDef.html) and generate the required code for these.
 A good starting point is to create a test for generating a simple opaque struct